Online dating may be the not-so-new norm, but it’s not your only option.

 We live in a culture of convenience.
 Whatever we want—food, groceries, laundry service—we can usually get with a few taps on our phone.
-But in the dating world, the “convenience” of swiping from the comfort of our couch in our sweatpants, beverage in hand, means that many of us have forgotten how to actually encounter a potential love interest in real life.
+But in the dating world, the “convenience” of swiping from the comfort of our couch in our sweatpants, beverage in hand, means that many of us have forgotten how to encounter a potential love interest in real life.

+Not sure where to find people or how to strike up a conversation?
 Don’t worry—we’ve got you.
 Here’s a refresher on how to meet someone IRL.

-If it’s been a while since you’ve ventured into the analog dating world, the thought of approaching a beautiful stranger might seem super intimidating, so start off with baby steps.
+If it’s been a while since you’ve ventured into the analog dating world, the thought of approaching a beautiful stranger might seem super intimidating, so start with baby steps.
 Get in the habit of making conversation with strangers who you aren’t interested in dating—it could be your Uber driver, your barista, someone in the dog park, or the person behind you in line at the store.
-The more you do it, the more relaxed and comfortable you’ll likely become when talking to someone who really does make your heart flutter.
+The more you do it, the more relaxed and comfortable you’ll likely become when talking to someone who does make your heart flutter.

 Do something you love.